-These are the Exhibitors who took part in the 2019 Birmingham History Fair on 28th Sept.
+These were the Exhibitors who took part in the Birmingham History Fair

 Balsall Heath Local History Society

 Balsall Heath Local History Society (BHLHS) was established in 1980 and since then has gone from strength to strength, aiming to foster links across different cultural and age groups by promoting and exploring local, community and family heritage.
 We undertake exhibitions; publications; heritage trails; oral history; and specific projects.
 Our base at The Old Print Works, Moseley Road houses a large collection of photographs, books and maps.
 Monthly speaker meetings are held at The Venture, Malvern Street B12 8NN.

 Our current project is “The Lost Children”.
 This is the story of The Children’s Emigration Homes which were founded in 1872 in Highgate and took about 6000 children chiefly to Canada in the years to 1948.
 A Blue Plaque has been placed in St Luke’s Rd, Highgate this year.
 The Lost Children Exhibition is running at the Back to Backs until the end of October .

 Birmingham Air Raids Remembrance Association is a registered charity with the aim of constructing a suitable memorial to commemorate the 2241 people who lost their lives during the Second World War bombing of Birmingham between the 9th August 1940 and 23rd April 1943.

 This was achieved on October 8th, 2005, with the unveiling of the Tree of Life Memorial adjacent to St Martins in the Bullring.